Puppies being exploited at California port of entry, say animal rights’ advocates

-SAN DIEGO (Border Report) — In recent weeks, animal rights activists in Tijuana say they are seeing more and more vendors selling puppies to border commuters at the San Ysidro Port of Entry.
+SAN DIEGO, Calif.
+(Border Report) — In recent weeks, animal rights activists in Tijuana say they are seeing more and more vendors selling puppies to border commuters at the San Ysidro Port of Entry.

 “It’s all out of control,” said Xochtil Zamora, an animal rights advocate and frequent border commuter.
 “The other day, a young man offered me a French bulldog for $3,500.”